Kent, DA3 8ND

 - A small incision (1cm) is made inside the unbilicus.

 - A needle is introduced via the incision into the abdominal cavity, which fills the abdomen with gas (carbon dioxide).
 This allows the pelvic organs to be seen more clearly.
 The telescope (laparoscope) is inserted.

 - Up to three other small incisions are made to introduce other necessary instruments into the abdominal cavity.

-- The blood supply to the womb is cauterised and then the body of the womb is separated from the cervix.
-The body of the womb is then removed using a special instrument known as a morcelator which cuts the womb up into pieces which can pass through one of the instruments.
+- The blood supply to the womb is cauterised.
+The womb is then removed from the abdomen, either through the vagina or using a special instrument known as a morcelator which cuts the womb up into pieces which can pass through one of the instruments.

 Are there alternative treatment options?